spacetelescope/jwql/README.md

 ### Environment Installation

 Following the download of the `jwql` repository, contributors can then install the `jwql` `conda` environment via the environment yaml file, which contains all of the dependencies for the project.
-First, ensure that your version of `conda` is up to date:
+First, if necessary, [install `conda`](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) Next, ensure that your version of `conda` is up to date:

 ```
 conda update conda